franzbu/SkyRocket.spoon/README.md

 # 🌄 🚀 SkyRocket.spoon

-There is a variety of tools to resize and move windows on macOS using the mouse and a modifier key, saving the time of having to painstakingly get a hold of the edge of the window.
-None of these tools have satisfied me, be it for the lack of fluency or functional limitations.
+There is a variety of tools to resize and move windows on macOS using the mouse and a modifier key, saving the time of having to painstakingly get a hold of edges and corners of windows.
+However, none of these tools have satisfied me, be it for the lack of fluency or for functional limitations.

-The original tool SkyRocket (v1.0.2) by dbalatero, which ingeniously uses a transparent canvas for addressing the already mentioned lack of fluency other tools are hampered with, came close to what I wanted. balatero's tool only lacked the ability to resize windows all directions.
-Therefore, I have extended his tool with the functionality to do exactly that.
-Optionally, a margin can be defined where the window is limited to resizing only horizontally and vertically.
-Read more below.

-A huge thanks to dbalatero for laying the groundwork.
+The original tool by dbalatero, which ingeniously uses a transparent canvas for addressing the already mentioned lack of fluency other tools are hampered with, came close to what I wanted.
+What I found limiting, though, was the limitation of balatero's tool to resize windows only down/right.
+Therefore, I have extended his tool with the the possibility to resize windows all directions.
+Aditionally, an area can be defined where windows are limited to being resized only horizontally and vertically, i.e., four directions.
+A huge thanks goes to dbalatero for his excellent tool.

-This animated GIF doesn't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
+The animated GIF below doesn't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
 Nevertheless, the animation still shows what you can do with this tool.

 <img alt="SkyRocket move and resize demo" src="https://github.com/franzbu/SkyRocket.spoon/blob/master/doc/SkyRocket.gif" />